niranjanbala/visioninfinityventures.studio/india/karnataka/bangalore/hsr/founder-persona/fractional-support/stage/mvp-stage/industry/saas-b2b/geography/whitefield-only/10-phase-journey.md

 **Timeline**: 5-6 weeks | **Status**: [ ] Complete

 ### Objectives
-- Plan expansion beyond HSR to other Bangalore areas
+- Plan expansion beyond Whitefield to other Bangalore areas
 - Research new markets and opportunities
 - Prepare for geographic scaling